-There's a lot to mine from Bob Kravitz's excellent interview with , and by "mine" I don't mean "let's milk this for all the page views we can get."
+There's a lot to mine from Bob Kravitz's excellent interview with Colts owner Jim Irsay, and by "mine" I don't mean "let's milk this for all the page views we can get."
 Why not toss in a slide show while we're at it?
 No, each topic Irsay covered with Kravitz deserves its own post, it's own area for discussion.
-Irsay's revelation to Kravitz that former team president Bill Polian owner Jim Irsaywanted to trade was the byte everyone wanted to freak out about last week.
-Turns out, it really wasn't as "WTF?" stupid as it seemed. in 2004
+Irsay's revelation to Kravitz that former team president Bill Polian wanted to trade Peyton Manning in 2004 was the byte everyone wanted to freak out about last week.
+Turns out, it really wasn't as "WTF?" stupid as it seemed.

 Today, we focus on this portion of the interview:

 In the end, it was a win-win.
 Manning got to play for a team that earned the No. 1 spot in the AFC and has a shot at next year’s Super Bowl.
 The Colts went 11-5 and look like a team on the rise once again.

 A quick aside on a question that’s been posed and heretofore unanswered: If the Colts had beaten the Jaguars that day and ended up with the second pick in the draft, would they have drafted Robert Griffin III and let Manning go?